-- 1) The student must have been registered in the preceding quarter. - 2) All formal requirements for the degree, except for filing the thesis, must be completed before the first day of classes of the quarter in which the filing fee is to be paid.
+1) The student must have been registered in the preceding quarter.

+- 2) All formal requirements for the degree, except for filing the thesis, must be completed before the first day of classes of the quarter in which the filing fee is to be paid. - 3) The student is ready to file the thesis by the filing deadline toward the end of that quarter.

-Note: Unless the student was registered in the quarter immediately prior to the one in which the thesis is filed, the student must register and enroll during the filing quarter.
-If the student wishes to file during the summer and was not registered during the preceding spring quarter, he or she must wait until the Fall quarter to file.
+Note: Unless the student was registered in the quarter immediately prior to the one in which the thesis is to be filed, the student must gain readmission, then register and enroll during the filing quarter.
+If the student wishes to file during the summer and was not registered during the preceding spring quarter, he or she must enroll in summer course units, and pay the full enrollment fee, in order to file during summer.
+Also, the Filing Fee may only be used once in graduate status.
+Consult the Student Affairs Officer for more information.